SAP-samples/automation-pilot-examples/execute-script-via-k8s-job/README.md

 * **Custom Images**: Use your own container images from private registries to tailor the execution environment to your needs.
 * **Timeout Configuration**: Set higher timeouts for script execution, ensuring that long-running scripts can complete without being interrupted.
 * **Event Logging**: Retrieve all Kubernetes events related to the script execution for better debugging and monitoring.
+* **Data Security**: All data related to the execution of the script, including the script itself, parameters, and environment variables, is stored in a Kubernetes secret.

 ### Use Cases